Josephine Ball: Career

 After graduation, Ball moved to Baltimore, Maryland accepted a position as an assistant psychobiologist at the Henry Phipps Psychiatric Clinic at Johns Hopkins University Hospital.
 Almost immediately, she began collaborating with Carl Gottfried Hartman, Director of the Carnegie Institute of Washington.
-She later joined the Department of Embryology at the Institute, where she was primarily associated with Hartman an expert in ovarian physiology and embryology, and later with his successor George Corner, co-discover of the hormone progesterone.
+She later joined the Department of Embryology at the institute, where she was primarily associated with Hartman an expert in ovarian physiology and embryology, and later with his successor George Corner, co-discover of the hormone progesterone.

 Both Hartman and Corner encouraged Ball's behavioral experiments, which included sexual excitability in Rhesus macaque monkeys across the menstrual cycle (1935), the first demonstration of sexual receptivity in ovariectomized monkeys by injections of estrogen (1936) and the inhibition of sexual receptivity by injections of progesterone (1939).
 She also documented a case of imitative learning in the monkey (1938).
 In addition, throughout the 1930s and early 1940s she published a number of fundamental studies during this time period investigating sexual behaviors of both male and female rats, with a special emphasis on the role of hormones and other aspects of physiology in the behavior.

 Ball left Baltimore in 1941 and held a series of short-term positions.
-From 1942–1943, she was a research associate at Cornell University’s College of Home Economics.
+From 1942 to 1943, she was a research associate at Cornell University’s College of Home Economics.
 From 1943-1945, she accepted a position as an assistant professor in the psychology department at Vassar College.
 From 1945-1947, she held an assistant professorship at Connecticut’s Hartford Junior College and was a clinical psychologist at the University of Connecticut’s Institute of Living, which marked the beginning of Ball’s career in the field of clinical psychology.

 In 1948, Ball worked as a clinical psychologist for the New York State health system.
 From 1948-1950, she worked as a senior psychologist at the Rockland State Hospital.
 From 1950-1955, she served a field supervisor for the New York State Psychological Intern Training Program.
 She was also the assistant director of psychological services for the New York State Department of Mental Hygiene from 1954-55.
 In addition, she served as the secretary of the New York State Psychological Association from 1951-1952.

 In 1955, Ball returned to Maryland as a research psychologist associated with the now controversial lobotomy research project at the Veterans Administration Hospital in Perry Point, Maryland.
 Most lobotomies were conducted between 1947 and 1950 and the procedure fell out of favor as tranquilizer drugs became available in the mid-1950s.
 Ball researched the consequences of lobotomies in a large-scale study and was lead author on the paper, “The Veterans Administration study of prefrontal lobotomy,” published in 1959.
 In 1959, she left lobotomy research to work as a clinical psychologist at the Veterans Administration Hospital, focusing on gerontology.
 She remained in this position until her retirement in 1967.